Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Background: product quantisation

 \subsection{Online multiplications (Inference)}

-Online multiplications assume that the patterns in the test dataset are similar to the training dataset.
-Under this assumption, we can utilize the LUTs generated from the offline training stage for the online multiplications.
+Online multiplications assume that the patterns in the test dataset are similar to those in the training dataset.
+Under this assumption, we can utilise the following equations to compute the approximate multiplications \cite{Blalock2021}: